aelkz/microservices-security/README.md

 </p>

-<b>TL;DR</b> This is a demonstration on how to protect APIs managed by Keycloak and 3Scale.
+<b>TL;DR</b> This is a demonstration on how to protect APIs with Keycloak and 3Scale.

 <p align="center">
 <img src="https://raw.githubusercontent.com/aelkz/microservices-security/master/_images/04.png" title="Microservices Security" width="40%" height="40%" />